xpdAcq/xpdAcq/docs/quickstart.rst

 If you can't find the right environments, please ask the instrument scientist.
 This is important to make sure that there is a clean start for your experiment.
-However, if later in your experiment you ever have to restart your environments, then you type at the command line ``bsui`` for the collection and ``ianalysis`` for the analysis environments, respectively.
+However, if later in your experiment you ever have to restart your environments, then you type at the command line ``bsui`` for the collection environment.
+``bsui`` will create an analysis terminal in addition to starting the collection environment.

 2. Make sure that the software has been properly configured for your beamtime.
 In